fpgadeveloper/fpga-drive-aximm-pcie/README.md

 ### VC709 and KCU105

-Note that there is no standalone SDK application for these eval boards in this repository.
-The reason is that those designs are based on the [AXI Bridge for PCI Express Gen3 Subsystem](http://www.xilinx.com/support/documentation/ip_documentation/axi_pcie3/v2_0/pg194-axi-bridge-pcie-gen3.pdf "AXI Bridge for PCI Express Gen3 Subsystem v2.1"), for which Xilinx does not presently provide a driver.
+These designs are based on the [AXI Bridge for PCI Express Gen3 Subsystem](http://www.xilinx.com/support/documentation/ip_documentation/axi_pcie3/v3_0/pg194-axi-bridge-pcie-gen3.pdf "AXI Bridge for PCI Express Gen3 Subsystem v3.0")
-If you use these designs from this repository, you must write your own drivers for standalone and Linux use.
+, for which Xilinx does not currently provide a driver.
+To generate an example stand-alone application for these boards, the SDK build script makes a local copy of the driver for the [AXI Memory Mapped to PCIe Gen2 IP](https://www.xilinx.com/products/intellectual-property/axi_pcie.html "AXI Memory Mapped to PCIe Gen2 IP") with a few small modifications to make it work with the Gen3 core.
+If you use or modify these applications, be aware that they refer to the locally copied and modified driver located in `EmbeddedSw/XilinxProcessorIPLib/drivers`, and that that driver is actually designed for the Gen2 core.
+In other words, you can expect the driver to work for the example application that checks link-up, link speed/width and enumerates the end points, but anything else may fail due to differences between the driver code and the Gen3 IP specs.

 ### PicoZed